Research

 AI Output Quality Governance: Who Checks the Machine When the Machine Checks Everything

 The core risk in AI-generated business documents is not that AI produces bad outputs.
-It is that humans approve bad outputs because reviewing AI feels different
+It is that humans approve bad outputs because reviewing AI feels different from creating from scratch.

 March 2026